What is abortion?

 Survey about the history of abortion process –

 “ Surgical abortions in the 1980s carried a 30 percent or greater risk for subsequent premature births.
-The discovery of gemeprost and misoprostol to soften the cervix reduced the risk to 10 to 20 percent in the 1990s.
-And most notably, there has been no link between an abortion and a subsequent premature delivery, starting from the year 2000.
+Most notably, there has been no link between an abortion and a subsequent premature delivery, starting from the year 2000.
 Medical abortion use increased from 18 percent to 68 percent from 1992 to 2008.
-Similarly, the surgical abortions occurring without cervical preparation decreased significantly at the same time, from 31 percent to 0.4 percent.
+Similarly, the surgical abortions occurring without cervical preparation decreased significantly in the same time, from 31 percent to 0.4 percent.

 That’s the reason why medical abortion is more preferable these days: